waxbetty/Sushi-fork-1/readme.md

 - z-index
 - visibility

-Open `before.html` in VSCode.
+Open `before.html` in VS Code.
 This is often referred to as tag soup - it makes little sense to anyone looking at the code.
 Note the lack of semantics and the preponderance of visual markup code in the HTML.
 This is how HTML was written from the late 90's to about a decade ago and is similar to how HTML emails are written today.

 Open `index.html`.
 This is an HTML5 document that uses semantic HTML.